AhmedYusuf-Medi/API-Practice/Car Shop -  Mechanics/README.md

 > Update database
 > Run the application.
 The database will be automatically seed demo data
 ```

+## TO DO
+> Extend API to be shop too and implement reports because it is not possible to block user without reason.

 ## Technologies used:
  - ASP.NET Core
  - Microsoft Entity Framework Core